yianzhou/yianzhou.github.io/docs/insights/Taylor Swift/The Tortured Poets Department.md

 [Verse 2]

-I didn't **opt in** 选择加入；同意参与 to be your odd man out
+I didn't **opt in** to be your odd man out

 I founded the club she's heard great things about

-I left all I knew, you left me at the house by the **Heath** 荒地；荒野
+I left all I knew, you left me at the house by the **Heath**

-I stoppеd CPR 心肺复苏术, after all, it's no use
+I stoppеd CPR after all, it's no use

 The spirit was gonе, we would never come to